 You may also want to visit the Boston Children’s For Patients and Families website, which has information on the wide array of support services available to families at Boston Children’s.

-At our Center for Pediatric Sleep Disorders, a specialist in pediatric sleep medicine will meet with your family to take a detailed history of your child’s symptoms and perform a physical examination.
+At our Sleep Center, a specialist in pediatric sleep medicine will meet with your family to take a detailed history of your child’s symptoms and perform a physical examination.